F4P1E/COSC2429_Introduction_To_Programming/README.md

 # COSC2429_Introduction_To_Programming
-Rmit Introduction to Programming Course Semester 3/2022
+RMIT Introduction to Programming Course Semester 3/2022